 I left London and moved to the Brecon Beacons in Wales in 2007.
 In 2011, after a break of almost 20 years in which I did no drawing or painting, I took a local art class which reawakened my passion for art.
 I then began studying part-time with Lucy Corbett at The Welsh Academy of Art; one of only a handful of institutions in the UK, and the first of its kind in Wales, to teach the sight-size method as practised by the Old Masters.

-After finishing my study at the WAA in 2016, I now work from my studio based at home and occasionally teach drawing and painting on a one-to-one basis using the sight-size method (please contact me for more information regarding lessons).
+After finishing my study at the WAA in 2016, I now work from my studio based at home and occasionally teach drawing and painting on a one-to-one basis using the sight-size method.
 I have also worked at the WAA teaching drawing and painting, organising events and leading discussion groups on aesthetics.